CtrlK

 Specificity

-The description uses vague language — 'track', 'specification', and 'phased implementation plan' are abstract terms without concrete actions.
+The description uses vague language — 'track', 'specification', and 'phased implementation plan' are abstract concepts without concrete actions.
 It doesn't specify what kind of track, what the specification entails, or what the implementation plan involves.

 1 / 3